sc0h0/sc0h0.github.io/_posts/2024/2024-02-03-dan-murphy's-stealth-specials.md

   </figcaption>
 </figure>

-Even more baffling than the first example, the bottle below (Fawkner store) marked as a "Member's Only" offer is priced higher than an identical bottle with no sale mentioned (Collingwood store).
+Even more baffling than the first example, the bottle below (Fawkner store) marked as a "Member Offer" offer is priced higher than an identical bottle with no sale mentioned (Collingwood store).

 <figure>
   <img src="/assets/2024-02-03-img02.png" alt="" loading="lazy">
   <figcaption>
-    A bottle marked "Member's Only" offer is priced higher than an identical bottle with no sale mentioned
+    A bottle marked "Member Offer" offer is priced higher than an identical bottle with no sale mentioned
   </figcaption>
 </figure>